Finding Value in the Rubble… Concrete Recycling

 Attributes of Concrete That Favor Recycling

 Recycled concrete is 10-15% lighter than virgin aggregate, helping to increase project efficiency by reducing hauling and material costs.
-If concrete is uncontaminated with trash, wood or reinforcing materials, it can be recycled on site with mobile and portable crushers.
+If concrete is uncontaminated with trash, wood, or reinforcing materials, it can be recycled on site with mobile and portable crushers, often operated by a specialized concrete recycler.

-Using a concrete crusher on site can allow for more flexibility in meeting the multiple concrete needs that one project demands.
+Using a concrete crusher on site can provide greater flexibility in meeting the multiple concrete needs a project demands.
 You can adjust the size and type of aggregate mixes you create for specific jobs around the site, like building foundations, curbs, pipe foundations and sidewalks.

 Additional Uses for Recycled Concrete: